This thick, squishy scarf may look knitted, but it’s actually crocheted! It’s a beginner-friendly project that is quick and easy to make.

 Ribbing Half-Double Crochet (tutorial here):

 Yarn over, insert hook, not into the top of the hdc below, but into the horizontal strand that runs across the front of the hdc below.
-Yarn over, pull up a loop.
+Then, yarn over, pull up a loop.
 Yarn over, pull through all 3 loops on hook.

 Knit-Look Crochet Scarf